Elantris

 Elantris is a fantasy novel written by American fantasy and science fiction writer Brandon Sanderson.
 The book was published on April 21, 2005, by Tor Books and was Sanderson's first published book.
 The book gained generally positive reviews, and has been translated into multiple languages.
 Two related works, Hope of Elantris and The Emperor's Soul, have been released, and two additional novels in the series have been announced.

 The story follows three main characters: Prince Raoden of Arelon, Princess Sarene of Teod, and the priest Hrathen of Fjorden.
 At the beginning of the story, Raoden is cursed by an ancient transformation known as the Shaod and secretly exiled to the city of Elantris just days before his betrothed, princess Sarene of Teod, arrives for their wedding.
 As Raoden tries to avoid gangs, keep his sanity, and unite the people of Elantris, Sarene must cope with the loss of her husband-to-be and try to save Arelon from Hrathen, a priest tasked with converting all of Arelon to the religion of Fjorden or dooming it to destruction.

-Plot summary
+Plot

-Elantris was once a place of magic, and the immortal Elantrians were gods in the eyes of people, with the divine ability to create and heal with a mere wave of a hand.
-Anyone in Arelon had the potential to become an Elantrian through a magical transformation known as the Shaod.
-But ten years ago, a cataclysm known as the Reod somehow destroyed the magic of Elantris, the inhabitants of the city became "cursed," and the city was sealed off from society.
-Anyone affected by the Shaod is now thrown into Elantris to stay there forever, still immortal, but cursed with unquenchable hunger and unhealable pain.

 The book focuses on three principal characters whose stories intertwine.
 Much of the book occurs in groupings of three chapters, one for each of the three main characters.
-The majority of the story takes places within the country of Arelon.
+The majority of the story takes place within the country of Arelon.

-Main characters

-There are three main point-of-view characters in the story: